JamesTwallin/GridSeis/README.md

-# to run the python
+# How to run this code

 I tend to have a bare essentials miniconda base env.
 I then make a conda env: